rj-oidc/e2e-action-workflows/workshops/workshop-2/3_secrets-management.md

 ### 4. Run workflow with `DRY_RUN: true`
 ### 5. Run workflow with `DRY_RUN: false`
-### 6. Test copied secrets (incomplete)
-Run workflow `print_test_secrets.yml` in the repository created in step 1 above , and verify they were correctly copied.

 ## 📚 Resources :
  - [Action used above](https://github.com/google/secrets-sync-action#readme)